NuGet/Home/designs/ClientDevProcess.md

 Previously, the Client Team used GitHub labels to track its 3-week sprints, using the format `Sprint <number>`, and Milestones to track release versions.
 Now, the Client Team uses GitHub Milestones to track sprint tasks.
 This is done for one main reason: enabling the [Velocity Tracking](https://github.com/NuGet/Home#workspaces/nuget-client-team-55aec9a240305cf007585881/reports/velocity) and [Burndown](https://github.com/NuGet/Home#workspaces/nuget-client-team-55aec9a240305cf007585881/reports/burndown?milestoneId=4983201) reports.

 Issues start off without an assigned sprint.
-During Sprint Planning at the beginning of each Sprint, items in the Backlog should be assigned to an appropriate Sprint Milestone.
+During Sprint Planning at the beginning of each Sprint, items in the Backlog should be assigned to an appropriate Sprint Milestone, as well as (generally) assigned to someone who will be working on it during that sprint.

 Over time, doing things this way will allow the Client Team to get a sense of its overall Velocity, which will help with future planning and resourcing.

+At the beginning of every sprint, issues that were partially worked on but not completed should be re-estimated to reflect the amount of work **left to be done**.
+While this means velocity data may be partially "lost", [it's a better choice for the sake of estimating the new sprint, which is what should matter more](https://www.scrum.org/index.php/forum/scrum-forum/29033/re-estimate-story-points-or-not).

+## Quality/Engineering Backlog Handling

+By using certain tags, the Client Team maintains ongoing quality and engineering backlogs, which represent things like bugs, engineering improvements, and tech debt.

+Every 6 months or so, the Client Team dedicates one sprint just to these backlog issues, with a full-team push in that direction.

 ## Release Tracking